netserf/vicpimakers-presentation-flask-for-newbies/README.md

 projects and learn Linux and computer programming.
 The group is based in Victoria, Canada.
 Their presentations are currently hosted live and online.

-## Where can I find more on NETSIG and presentation schedules?
+## Where can I find more on ViPiMakers and presentation schedules?

 * [Meetup schedule](https://www.meetup.com/Victoria-Raspberry-PiMakers-And-Others/events)
 * [Victoria PiMakers site](https://vicpimakers.ca/)